 A dental teaching hospital establishes a bank of human teeth to carry out research into tooth erosion, wear and hypersensitivity and control of dental plaque and staining.
 The teeth will be donated with consent from the donor after routine dental extraction.
 The hospital obtains a storage licence from the HTA as well as generic ethical approval to operate as a research tissue bank.
 An individual researcher receiving teeth from the bank does not need to make further applications for project specific ethical approval or for a HTA licence, provided the research project falls within the research aims, material disposal terms, and terms of donor consent specified in the hospital's research tissue bank ethics approval.
-In this way, valuable human tissue for research projects.
+In this way, valuable human tissue for research is controlled and made more accessible to a number of research projects.